How to use mutual TLS

 - Click Edit.

-- Click on the TLS Certificate field and paste your TLS client certificate.
+- Click the TLS Certificate field and upload your TLS client certificate.
 This certificate must be in PEM format.
 For more information, see RFC7468.

 - Click Submit.

 Step 3: Configure your client software to use the certificate during the TLS handshake

 Note: This step assumes you have already subscribed your app to the product containing the API that requires an X-509 client certificate.

 Before your application can call the API, you should configure your software to use the private key and certificate.

 You can test the configuration as shown in the example below:

 curl 'RABOBANK_ENDPOINT_URL' \ --header 'x-ibm-client-id: CLIENT_ID' --key PATH_TO_KEY_FILE --cert PATH_TO_CERT_FILE